+You have to remember to manage your life as well as your career.
 Can we have it all –career, family, social life?
-Or do we have to make choices to keep a happy balance.
+Or do we have to make choices to establish a happy balance?

-Erin Callan Former CFO of Lehman Brothers says that before the crash and her resignation in 2008, her every waking moment was spent working.
-She commented that she has followed with interest the escalating work life balance debate and the positions taken by Sheryl Sandberg, Marissa Mayer, Anne –Marie Slaughter and others.
+Erin Callan Former CFO of Lehman Brothers said that before the crash and her resignation in 2008, her every waking moment was spent working.
+She commented that she followed with interest the escalating work life balance debate and the positions taken by Sheryl Sandberg, Marissa Mayer, Anne –Marie Slaughter and others.
 She has no children but says her spouse, friends and family did not get the best version of her.

 Here are some extracts from a Sunday Times article she contributed to on 24 March 2013 “my boundaries slipped away until work was all that was left ….What I did was who I was…I am beginning to realise that I sold myself short….“

 She goes on to say her marriage has ended and at age 47 she and her new husband are now undergoing IVF because she missed having a child of her own.

 She ends by saying “Whatever valuable advice I have about managing a career, I am only now learning how to manage a life “

-These days’ people do not have the opportunity to look forward to retirement as our parents generation did.
-So lean back, before you topple over, and carve out some time for yourself, family and hobbies.
+These days’ people do not have the opportunity to look forward to retirement as our parents’ generation did.
+So, lean back, before you topple over, and carve out some time for yourself, family and hobbies.